Raynos/jsig/README.md

  - [ ] define type definitions for npm modules
  - [ ] support more JavaScript features.

+# Stability status: Experimental

+This project is pre-alpha and an experimental type checker.

+There are a lot of rough edges, sometimes the type checker will report pretty errors and sometimes it just aborts.

+This project is only interesting if you actually want to implement or contribute to a type checker.

 # Hello world example

 There is a small hello world example that shows inference.